IcecoolR/Portfolio/README.md

-# RichardPortfolio
+# Portfolio

+ This repository hosts my portfolio.
- Portfolio about me and my interests.
+ A website that I talk about me and my interests.